LowkeyLab/rust-monorepo/.github/instructions/rust.instructions.md

 ---
 applyTo: "**/*.rs"
 ---
+---
 # Rust Quality Gatekeeper – Copilot Instructions

 Before returning any code:

-1. **Build check**
+## Build check
 Run `cargo check --all-targets --all-features`.
-   • If it fails, fix the code until the command succeeds.
+*   If it fails, fix the code until the command succeeds.

-2. **Lint**
+## Lint
 Run `cargo clippy --all-targets --all-features -- -D warnings`.
-   • Resolve every warning; treat warnings as errors.
+*   Resolve every warning; treat warnings as errors.
-   • Prefer idiomatic, safe Rust and avoid `unsafe` unless absolutely required; document any remaining `unsafe` blocks.
+*   Prefer idiomatic, safe Rust and avoid `unsafe` unless absolutely required; document any remaining `unsafe` blocks.

-3. **Test**
+## Test
 Run `cargo test --all-features --all-targets`.
-   • All unit, integration, and doc tests must pass.
+*   All unit, integration, and doc tests must pass.

-4. **Error Handling**
+## Error Handling
-   • Avoid logging.
+*   Avoid logging.
 Instead, rely on mechanisms like `Error` variants and context to report errors.

-5. **Documentation**
+## Documentation
-   • Ensure all public functions, structs, and modules are documented with clear, concise comments.
+*   Ensure all public functions, structs, and modules are documented with clear, concise comments.
-   • Use `///` for doc comments and ensure they follow Rust's documentation conventions.
+*   Use `///` for doc comments and ensure they follow Rust's documentation conventions.

-6. **Code Style**
+## Code Style
-   • Run `cargo fmt` to format the code consistently.
+*   Run `cargo fmt` to format the code consistently.
-   • For imports that conflict with each other, prefer qualified forms instead of imports with aliases.
+*   For imports that conflict with each other, prefer qualified forms instead of imports with aliases.
 For example, use `use std::io;` instead of `use std::io as io;`.

-7. **Code Organization**
+## Code Organization
-   • Sort functions and methods by visibility: public functions first, then private functions, followed by private methods.
+*   Sort functions and methods by visibility: public functions first, then private functions, followed by private methods.
-   • Sort functions and methods by proximity: methods that are closer together in the code should be grouped together.
+*   Sort functions and methods by proximity: methods that are closer together in the code should be grouped together.
-   • Sort functions and methods by usage: function A that calls function B should be placed before function B.
+*   Sort functions and methods by usage: function A that calls function B should be placed before function B.

 Only return code that passes all checks above.
 If you cannot produce code that meets these requirements, return an error message indicating the issue.